lchenn/linchen04.github.io/_posts/2014-10-06-effiective-java-notes.md

 - Immutable objects are inherently thread-safe; they require no synchronization.
 - The disadvantage of immutable classes is that they require a separate object for each distinct value.
-- To make a class immutable, we can 1) Make the class final 2) Make constructor private or package-private, and provide public factory method
+- To make a class immutable, we can 1) Make the class final 2) Make constructor private or package-private, and provide public factory method where the original constructor is